-A stereotype is a limited kind of metaclass that cannot be used by itself, but must always be used in conjunction with one of the metaclasses it extends.
+A stereotype is like a limited kind of metaclass that cannot be used by itself, but must always be used in conjunction with one of the metaclasses it extends.
 Each stereotype may extend one or more classes through extensions as part of a profile.
 Similarly, a class may be extended by one or more stereotypes.

-An instance "S" of Stereotype is a kind of (meta) class.
-Relating it to a metaclass "C" from the reference metamodel (typically UML) using an "Extension" (which is a specific kind of association), signifies that model elements of type C can be extended by an instance of "S" (see example Figure 18.10).
-At the model level (such as in Figure 18.14) instances of "S" are related to "C" model elements (instances of "C") by links (occurrences of the association/extension from "S' to "C").
+An instance "S" of Stereotype is like a kind of metaclass that extends other metaclasses through association (Extension) rather than generalization/specialization.
+Relating it to a metaclass "C" from the reference metamodel (typically UML) using an "Extension" (which is a specific kind of association), signifies that model elements of type C can be extended by an instance of "S" (see example in Figure 18.13).
+At the model level (such as in Figure 18.18) instances of "S" are related to "C" model elements (instances of "C") by links (occurrences of the association/extension from "S" to "C").

-Any model element from the reference metamodel (any UML model element) can be extended by a stereotype.
-For example in UML, States, Transitions, Activities, Use cases, Components, Attributes, Dependencies, etc. can all be extended with stereotypes.
+Any metaclassReference or model element from the metamodelReference of the closest profile directly or indirectly containing a stereotype can be extended by the stereotype.
+For example in UML, States, Transitions, Activities, Use cases, Components, Attributes, Dependencies, etc. can all be extended with stereotypes if the metamodelReference is UML.
+A stereotype may be contained in a package in which case the metaclass and/or metamodel references available for extension are those of the closest parent profile containing the package.